cg-istanbul/cgi2025/index.md

 1. Download the abstract template: [Download abstract_template.tex](https://www.dropbox.com/scl/fi/5vnj4nk6twyatkvpn986v/abstract_template.tex?rlkey=mod0a5iboivd1uw3xjjvfolyh&dl=1)
 2. Format your abstract using this template.
-3. Upload your abstract file during the registration process.
+3. Upload your abstract file during the registration process (both TEX and PDF files).

 **Talk Duration**: Each accepted talk will be **30 minutes** long, including Q&A.